2. METHODS

 2.1.
 Data identification

 For the 2023 Primary Urethral Carcinoma Guidelines, new and relevant evidence has been identified, collated, and appraised through a structured assessment of the literature.
-An updated systematic literature search was performed to identify studies reporting data on urethral malignancies since the prior search, covering a time frame between July 14th 2021 and August 8th 2022.
+An updated systematic literature search was performed to identify studies reporting data on urethral malignancies since the prior search, covering a time frame between August 9th 2022 and May 1st 2023.
 Databases searched included Ovid (Medline), EMBASE and the Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews.
-A total of 122 unique records were identified, retrieved, and screened for relevance.
-Five new references were included in this 2023 publication.
+A total of 68 unique records were identified, retrieved, and screened for relevance.
+Only one reference was updated in this 2023 publication.
 A detailed search strategy is available online: https://uroweb.org/guidelines/primary-urethral-carcinoma/publications-appendices.

 A list of Associations endorsing the EAU Guidelines can also be viewed online at the above address.